With these basic cleaning tips, you can learn how to remove rust spots from a bathtub.

 As a result, most individuals are hesitant to utilize commercial rust removers.
 They can also be extremely abrasive and have been known to cause tub damage.

-For all of these reasons, I strongly advise against using commercial rust remover.
+For all of these reasons, I strongly advise against needing commercial rust remover.

 Hydrogen Peroxide and Cream of Tartar